hackclub/hackpad/hackboards/speedykeeb/README.md

 # Speedykeeb

 This is my Keyboard.
 It has compartments on the left for screws and such and a compartment on the top for my Pinecil.
-The color style is inspired by the NES
+The color style is inspired by the NES.

+I made it becazse i really want a mechanical keyboard and always wanted to make one myself so it fits my requirements.
+So this was the perfect opportunity.

 | Amount | Unit | Name                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | ------ | ---- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |